Bobby Joe Long: Capture

 At the time of his capture, Long was wanted in three Tampa Bay area jurisdictions where investigators had collected multiple forms of forensic evidence, including clothing, carpet fibers, semen, ligature marks, and rope knots.

 Long was arrested outside a movie theater on November 16, 1984, and charged with the sexual battery and kidnapping of Lisa McVey.
 Long signed a formal Miranda waiver, and consented to questioning.
 After the detectives procured a confession for the McVey case, their questioning focused on a series of unsolved sexual battery homicides in the Tampa Bay area.
 As the detectives questioned Long about the murders, he replied, "I'd rather not answer that."

 The detectives continued the interrogation, and handed Long photographs of the various murder victims.
 At this point, Long stated, "The complexion of things sure have [sic] changed since you came back into the room.
-I think I might need an attorney."
+I think I need an attorney."
 No attorney was provided, and Long eventually confessed to eight murders in Hillsborough County, and one murder in Pasco County.

 Fiber evidence analysis by the FBI linked Long's vehicle to most of his victims.